 For most of my working years, I’ve held two jobs at a time.
 Both of my parents are dedicated hard workers, which helped me develop a strong work ethic at a young age.
 As much as I appreciate the down time, I often feel that if I have free time I should be working and

 As I’ve been building my photography business for the past four years, I’ve also been working a retail job at Pottery Barn.
-It started as a part-time gig and slowly turned into a full-time management position.
+It started as a part-time gig and slowly turned into a full-time management position, got some employees and some remote employee monitoring software to keep an eye on everything.
 Within a year, I went from working 15-25 hours a week to 40.
 The consistant pay was ideal, especially during my slow seasons.
 I soon found myself sucked back into the 40 hour work week and trying to balance photographing weddings on the weekends and fitting in sessions during the week.

 This year has been full of goals, dreams and pushing myself out of my comfort zone.
 I soon realized that achieving my goals wasn’t going to be possible if I continued to split my time and work every waking hour.
 At the end of the day, I wasn’t committing to both jobs 100% and I was horrible at balancing my time.
 I needed to eliminate something from my day that would allow me to chase my dreams and better

 As I sat in on a morning meeting at Pottery Barn, I found myself questioning why I was there.
 Why I continued to work every holiday and every Sunday following a wedding.
 Why I was running myself thin.
 I asked myself over and over – what was there to gain from staying?
 Immediately after that meeting, I quit Pottery Barn.
 It wasn’t an easy decision but the weight that was lifted from my shoulders at that very moment is one that I’ll never forget.
 I was afraid to let go.
 Afraid of failing.